Berlin: 1900–1945

 In the early 20th century, Berlin had become a fertile ground for the German Expressionist movement.
 In fields such as architecture, painting and cinema new forms of artistic styles were invented.

-At the end of World War I in 1918, a republic was proclaimed by Philipp Scheidemann at the Reichstag building.
+At the end of World War I, during the German Revolution, the Weimar Republic was proclaimed by Philipp Scheidemann at the Reichstag building on November 9, 1918.
 In 1920, the Greater Berlin Act incorporated dozens of suburban cities, villages, and estates around Berlin into an expanded city.
 The act increased the area of Berlin from 66 to 883 km2.
 The population almost doubled, and Berlin had a population of around four million.
 During the Weimar era, Berlin underwent political unrest due to economic uncertainties but also became a renowned center of the Roaring Twenties.
 The metropolis experienced its heyday as a major world capital and was known for its leadership roles in science, technology, arts, the humanities, city planning, film, higher education, government, and industries.
 Albert Einstein rose to public prominence during his years in Berlin, being awarded the Nobel Prize for Physics in 1921.

 In 1933, Adolf Hitler and the Nazi Party came to power.
-Hitler was inspired by the architecture he had experienced in Vienna, and he wished for a German Empire with a capital city that had a monumental ensemble.
+Hitler wished for a German Reich with a capital city that had a monumental ensemble.
 The National Socialist regime embarked on monumental construction projects in Berlin as a way to express their power and authority through architecture.
 Adolf Hitler and Albert Speer developed architectural concepts for the conversion of the city into World Capital Germania; these were never implemented.
+Berlin hosted the 1936 Summer Olympics for which the Olympic stadium was built.